Jos-Coding/workstream/README.md

 ## Exploratory Data Analysis (EDA)

-- Provide a summary of your EDA, including key insights and visualizations.
+- Provide a summary of your Exploratory Data Analysis (EDA), including key insights and visualizations.
 Use Jupyter Notebook or other tools to generate visualizations and describe the patterns or anomalies discovered.

 ## Model Building